 Demonstrate advanced knowledge and understanding of curriculum development and instructional processes

 - Demonstrate critical and expressive responses to art and visual culture.

-Application: Students in this program apply though Graduate Studies.
+Application: Students in this program apply though Graduate Admissions.
 Students may construct a Grad-Plus-Cert Program that results in Pennsylvania Level I certification to teach art as an addition to their Masters Program.
 See M.Ed.
 Admissions section for details.